Highfivery/zero-spam-for-wordpress/readme.txt

 * perf(davidwalsh): resolves #266, only loads the david walsh script on pages that are needed
 * fix(caching): resolves #258, added no-cache header to the blocked page output
 * refactor(stopforumspam): increased the default confidence score for stop forum spam to help prevent false positives
+* docs(faq): added common question about how to boost performance of the plugin

 = v5.0.13 =